CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

                                             'samples',mean(x.samples,2),...
                                             'sa',x.sa);

-        % compute average in each neighorhood location across features (voxels) ds_mean=cosmo_searchlight(ds,nh,my_averageing_measure);
+        % compute average in each neighborhood location across features (voxels) ds_mean=cosmo_searchlight(ds,nh,my_averageing_measure);

 The line approach may be a bit slower than defining a separate function, but the speed difference is usually not substantial.